MistaOmega/OMenu/README.md

 ### DirectX
 By creating a `placeholder` or `dummy` device and swapchain (specifically for DirectX10 and later) and linking them to the console window handle. the program obtains a reference to the `vTable` in order to access the API's function addresses.
 It then release these resources as they're not used after acquiring the vTable.
 From there, `MinHook` is used to hook into specified methods, meaning the `ImGUI` code can be rendered.

+### OpenGL
+Easier than DirectX that's for sure.
+OpenGL exports wglSwapBuffers, which is then hooked, much like using DirectX, but instead of creating a dummy device, the program gets the module handle of opengl32, then gets the exported function address directly. \
+From there, Minhook hooks in the custom method which handles the rendering of the menu
 ## Author

 👤 **MistaOmega**